MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

      *It’s a common observation of a many-to-many relationship due to the double, triple, etc. counting of regional sales results.
 Consider Brian Welcker, the second salesperson listed.
 His sales amount equals the total sales amount.
 It’s the correct result due to the fact the he’s the Director of Sales; his sales are measured by the sales of all regions.*

      *While the many-to-many relationship is now working, it’s now not possible to analyze sales made by a salesperson (because the relationship is inactive).
-You’ll be able to reactivate the relationship when you introduce a calculated table that will allow analyzing sales made in the sales region(s) assigned to the salesperson (for performance analysis) in the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*
+You’ll be able to reactivate the relationship when you introduce a calculated table that will allow analyzing sales made in the sales region(s) assigned to the salesperson (for performance analysis) in the **Create DAX Calculations in Power BI Desktop** lab.*

 1. Switch to Modeling view, and then in the diagram, select the **Salesperson** table.